intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

-Analytics-Zoo supports distributed Pytorch training and inferenceon on Apache Spark.
+Analytics-Zoo supports distributed Pytorch training and inference on on Apache Spark.
 User can define their model and loss function with Pytorch API, and run it in a distributed environment with the wrapper layers provided by Analytics Zoo.